 Nighat M., Maple, Ontario

-Since childhood I wanted to be a doctor and followed my passion to the very end and became one in 1986 studying at the most prestigious Medical College in Pakistan, King Edward Medical College.
+Since childhood, I wanted to be a doctor and followed my passion to the very end and became one in 1986 studying at the most prestigious Medical College in Pakistan, King Edward Medical College.

-During my entire medical journey, I felt different from my other peers in one aspect an that was I never wanted to ridicule or look down upon other forms of treatment whether Naturopathic or homeopathic.
+During my entire medical journey, I felt different from my other peers in one aspect and that was I never wanted to ridicule or look down upon other forms of treatment whether Naturopathic or homeopathic.

 I practiced for a few years then circumstances were such that I had to give up the profession I had worked very hard to attain.
 I spent the years looking after my children, though somewhere I missed being in hospital and treating people.

 Over the years my stance concerning other forms of treatment was strengthened due to several personal experiences

 First: one of my sons began showing signs of vitiligo around his eye, then on his finger and torso.
 I knew that there was no treatment in the allopathic module.
 We used to live in Abu Dhabi at the time and there were no homeopaths there so consulted a doctor who told us what I already knew: my son would have to live with the condition.
 A month later we went to Pakistan for vacation and we consulted a homeopath.
 He gave my son medicine we followed up for nearly 5-6 months and my son's skin was back to his usual color.